siriusctrl/UniPublic/ML/week1.md

-## lecture 1
-What is ML, differences between ML and Data mining or AI.

-## lecture 2
+### Definitions

 > **Instance** : A real world examples of a concept
 > **Attributes** : measuring aspects of an instance
 > **Concepts** : What we want to learn in the form of labels or classes

-#### Style  of concept (different kinds of task)
+### Type of Task in ML
 - Classification
-  - **supervised** : prior knowledge of the relationship between instance and labels required
+  - **<u>Supervised</u>** : prior knowledge of the relationship between instance and labels required
   - Learning predicting which class does the new object belonging
   - provide with set of classified training data for learning, need to give predictions about which class does the test instance in
     ![FF057575-BF1B-44D4-86EF-D180A001F9CA](assets/FF057575-BF1B-44D4-86EF-D180A001F9CA.png)

 - Clustering
+  - **Unsupervised**
-  - **Unsupervised** : not prior knowledge required
+  - No prior knowledge required
-  - grouping similar instances together without giving the labels of all the instances.
+  - Grouping similar instances together without giving the labels of all the instances.
 - Regression
   - **Supervised**
-  - predicting a numeric quantity
+  - Predicting a numeric quantity
-  - a good regression is acceptably close to the true value
+  - A good regression is acceptably close to the true value
 - Association Learning
-  - detecting useful associations or structures between attribute values
+  - Detecting useful associations or structures between attribute values

-  - we can use the new rule to infer an attributes values based on another
+  - We can use the new rule to infer an attributes values based on another

-#### Different type of attribute
+### Different Type of Attribute
 1. Nominal Quantities (**Categorical**, discrete)

    - values are distinct symbols, theirs no relation between them

    - can only perform equality tests
-   - **one-hot** is the most salient method to process categorical data
+   - **<u>one-hot</u>** is the most salient method to process categorical data

 2. Ordinal Quantities

 - explicit order in-between possible values but **no** numerical distances are defined

 3. Continuous Quantities

    - real-valued attributes with well-defined zero point and no upper bound